Canvas for Assessment AY23/24

 Online examinations / tests – where final exams are necessary to satisfy the learning outcomes for a module, these will be arranged by the School.

-⬜ Examples of online examinations which worked well during the 2021 examination period:
+⬜ Examples of online examinations which worked well during previous examination periods:

 - A short scheduled online exam – (of duration equal to the original module exam, with additional time added to allow for online submission e.g. X+1hr)